On This Day In 2012, Thierry Henry Returned To Arsenal And Scored 'That Goal' Against Leeds

 Henry is the only player ever to have won the FWA Footballer of the Year three times, becoming his country's all-time top scorer while securing his place in football history.

-And can we also just give a special mention to the glove/long sleeve/socks to knees combination.
+And before we go, can we also just give a special mention to the glove/long sleeve/socks to knees combination.

 Chosen for YouChosen for You